JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/characters.md

     - Dwarven woman.
 Originally of common blood, she made her riches as an independent miner and mercenary.
 After the war, she effectively bought herself a title within the Ecclesia so that she could live an easier life.
     - Known as a competent, if dispassionate leader, mostly interested in keeping things running smoothly and maintaining the status quo.
     - Brood has learned that she was the one to position the Kobolds in the Pass, and Javette has told the party that she refuses to send any soldiers to aid her in monster hunting in the mountains.
+    - Roger and Helena learned that she was once inducted into the Shield Warriors of Tor Vethren, something exceedingly rare for a hill dwarf, but has since been cast out.
     - **Rumour:** A passionate drinker and gambler, known to stake huge bets when she gets on a roll.
 Prefers simple pleasures over “highborn fancies”, and not ashamed to show it.

  - Bishop **Ebert Knotwise**